Business Savings Bonds with Fixed Rates of Interest

 Should You Take Out a Fixed Bond?

-With interest rates at historical low levels and some bonds offering 4% interest, this may appear to be a wise move.
+With interest rates at historically low levels and some bonds offering 1.5% interest, this may appear to be a wise move.
 However, interest rates can only move one way now, and that's upwards, so you need to ask yourself if you want to tie the money up for at least a year.
 The current best savings accounts are paying around 2.5% with no penalties for withdrawing the money.
 With the best bonds at 4%, it may be wise not to tie your money up unless you have a substantial amount to invest.

 When is Interest Paid?

-Most instant access accounts pay interest monthly or quarterly with the interest accumulated on a daily basis so if you withdraw any monies you still get the interest earned to date.
+Most instant access savings accounts pay interest monthly or quarterly with the interest accumulated on a daily basis so if you withdraw any monies you still get the interest earned to date.

 Fixed bonds may not pay interest like this so you need to look at the terms.
 Some bonds pay on maturity, annually or monthly.
 Some are linked to the stock market so if the FTSE index increases by 40% you may also receive an increase of the same value.